nomisRev/Write-your-own-MVP-library/README.md

 ![Controller](controller.png)

-* So let's analyze what happens here.
+* Let us analyze what happens here.
 As you can see the controller does three things.
     1. A controller can be in control of multiple views, and thus is responsible for which view to display.
     2. The controller is the middle man between communication between the views and the model.
     3. The controller takes care of logic.